 The Bluewave™️ Soft Tissue Diode Laser lets you perform many soft tissue procedures with virtually no bleeding, pain, post-operative swelling or discomfort.
 This powerful 5W laser is completely portable, allowing for over three hours of use on its rechargeable lithium-ion battery.
-Ideal as a surgical instrument or for non-invasive laser-assisted periodontal and hygiene therapy – the Bluewave is a versatile and intuitive instrument for your every need.
+Ideal for use as a surgical instrument for non-invasive laser-assisted periodontal and hygiene therapy – the Bluewave is a versatile and intuitive instrument for your every need.

 Bluewave Soft Tissue Diode Laser